Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Introduction

 Shortly after the contact of two nuclei, the produced matter is understood as a highly occupied system consisting of weakly coupled but strongly interacting gluons ~\cite{MV1994_1,MV1994_2,MV1994_3,LMW1995_1,LMW1995_2}.
 Such gluonic matter, called a glasma, initially consists of an approximately boost invariant color electric and color magnetic fields parallel to the collision axis.
 The fluctuations of this boost invariant fields grow exponentially due to instabilities of the Yang-Mills theory ~\cite{Weibel1959,Mrowczynski1988,Mrowczynski1993,Mrowczynski2003,RS2003,RS2004,Arnold2003, Savvidy1997,Savvidy1978,Iwazaki2008,NO1978,FI2008,FIW2009,InstabilityCYM2006_1,InstabilityCYM2006_2, InstabilityCYM2006_3,InstabilityCYM2008,InstabilityCYM2009,InstabilityCYM2012FG, InstabilityCYM2012BSSS,InstabilityCYM2013,Tsutsui2015,Tsutsui2016}.
 The exponential growth of fluctuations should play a role in the isotropization of pressure in the glasma~\cite{PressureDEGV2012,PressureEG2013}, and is also expected to drive entropy production in the glasma~\cite{Tsukiji2016,Tsukiji2018}.
 Eventually, the grown Yang-Mills field is expected to decay into particles and to form hydrodynamic fluid.

-In order to investigate the real-time dynamics of the glasma, semiclassical methods are widely used ~\cite{InstabilityCYM2006_3,InstabilityCYM2012FG,PressureEG2013,Berges2014_1,Berges2014_2, Tsukiji2018}.
-In these semiclassical methods, the classical field equation of motion is solved starting from the initial conditions containing quantum fluctuations, which is implemented to evaluate real-time evolution of a Wigner function, a Wigner-Weyl transform of a density matrix in terms of the field variables and their conjugate momenta.
+In order to investigate the real-time dynamics of the glasma, a semiclassical method is widely used~\cite{InstabilityCYM2006_3,InstabilityCYM2012FG,PressureEG2013,Berges2014_1,Berges2014_2,BergesCSS2014, Tsukiji2018}.
+In this method, the classical field equation of motion is solved starting from the initial conditions containing quantum fluctuations, which is implemented to evaluate real-time evolution of a Wigner function, a Wigner-Weyl transform of a density matrix in terms of the field variables and their conjugate momenta.
 Such semiclassical description can be applied to real-time evolution of highly occupied and weakly coupled systems~\cite{BergesCSS2014}, where a quantum effect gives only a small contribution.